Sajjon/EquationKit/README.md

 /// - Requires: `𝟜𝑎³ + 𝟚𝟟𝑏² ≠ 𝟘 in 𝔽_𝑝 (mod 𝑝)`
 ///
 struct ShortWeierstraßCurve {
-	/// Try to initialize an elliptic curve on ShortWeierstraß form using parameters for `a`, `b` in the given galoisField (mod 𝑝). public init(a: BigInt, b: BigInt, field 𝑝: BigInt) throws {
+    /// Try to initialize an elliptic curve on the ShortWeierstraß form using parameters for `a`, `b` in the given Galois field (mod 𝑝). public init(a: BigInt, b: BigInt, field 𝑝: BigInt) throws {
         guard
             𝟜𝑎³ + 𝟚𝟟𝑏² ≢ 𝟘 % 𝑝 ↤ [ 𝑎 ≔ a, 𝑏 ≔ b ]
         else { throw EllipticCurveError.invalidCurveParameters }
         self.a = a
         self.b = b
         self.field = 𝑝
     }
 }
 ```